jakemcgrath1999/muscle_model/README.md

 # description

 This model is inspired by [Adjustment of Muscle Mechanics Model Parameters to Simulate Dynamic Contractions in Older Adults](https://doi.org/10.1115/1.1531112).
 The goal is to map neural excitation to activation dynamics and then transform activation to drive muscle contraction.
+The general code structure is show below

+*** insert image of code structure ***

 ## hill model